 Highlights: Loving, Devoted, Noble.

 Few dogs are as graceful as the Peruvian Inca Orchid.
 Although they come hairless, their skin requires special attention and care.
-Still, the extra work is worth the loving and devoted hypoallergenic dog.
+However, the extra work is worth this loving and loyal hypoallergenic dog.

-Their calm demeanor and gentle personality make them perfect for small children and other dogs.
+Their calm demeanors and gentle personalities make them perfect for small children and other dogs.
 There’s really nothing bad to say about these elegant dogs from Peru.
+But good luck finding one!

 10. Mountain Cur